cplager/dirstack/readme.md

 # skip if scripts already exists
 mkdir -p scripts
 cd scripts
+# *note* : If scripts is a git controlled directory, use git submodule add instead of git clone
 git clone git@github.com:cplager/dirstack.git

 # consider adding this line to your .bashrc or .bash_aliases